naala89/apiopenstudio/README.md

 the [Docker github repo][docker_github] or the [Docker gitlab repo][docker_gitlab]

-### Setup the DB on a standalone server
+### Set up the DB on a standalone server

     cd /var/www/apiopenstudio
-    ./includes/scripts/install.php
+    ./vendor/bin/install

-### Setup the DB on a docker instance
+### Set up the DB on a docker instance

     docker exec -it apiopenstudio-php bash
-    cd api
-    ./includes/scripts/install.php
+    ./api/bin/install.php

 # Developers and contributors